Viggy005/eng99_IACode_Terraform/README.md

 - cd .ssh
 - sudo nano eng99.pem (copy from our local host)
 - sudo chmod 400 eng99.pem
-- ssh into aws from contoller if sucesswe continue
+- ssh into aws from contoller if sucess then we continue
 - naviagte to /etc/ansible
 - sudo mkdir group_vars
 - cd group_vars